University of Michigan Transit Services: Connections

 U-M Transit buses connect with TheRide services in multiple locations.
-The Central Campus Transit Center is the main bus station on the university's Central Campus, and all services to North Campus stop in front of the Pierpont Commons student union.
+The Central Campus Transit Center is the main bus station on the university's Central Campus, and most services to North Campus stop in front of the Pierpont Commons student union.
 Other major connection points include the Green Road and Plymouth Road park-and-ride lots near North Campus, the Michigan Union on Central Campus, and the Ann Arbor VA Hospital.

 History

 The University of Michigan began classes in Ann Arbor in 1841.
 As the city and the university grew in the late 19th century, transportation options improved.
 The Michigan Central Railroad constructed a new, larger depot in the city in 1886, and university students were frequent users of the Ann Arbor and Ypsilanti Street Railway, which began service in 1891.
 The opening of the "Ypsi-Ann" provided new social opportunities for the student bodies of both U-M and the Michigan State Normal School in Ypsilanti.
 U-M banned students from owning cars in 1925.
 Exemptions to the policy were added throughout the mid-20th century, although the ban remained in effect through the 1960s.